-- The day before or in the morning cook the chicken in cold water with salt, pepper, and celery or parsley for 25 minutes.
+- The day before or in the morning, cook the chicken in cold water with salt, pepper, celery, or parsley for 25 minutes.
 Let cool and store about 2 cups of broth.
-Shred the cold chicken into small pieces, 3×1 cm.
+Shred the cold chicken into small pieces.

-- Brown the onion in a big skillet or pot with 1 teaspoon of oil, on medium high heat, 6-8 minutes.
+- Brown the onion in a big skillet or pot with one teaspoon of oil on medium-high heat for 6-8 minutes.

-- In the blender put the bread, chicken broth, turmeric, cream cheese, Parmesan cheese, evaporated milk, sauteed onions, walnuts, green pepper, salt, and pepper.
-Blend until you get a creamy sauce, try and adjust the salt.
+- Put the bread, chicken broth, turmeric, cream cheese, Parmesan cheese, evaporated milk, sauteed onions, walnuts, green pepper, salt, and pepper in the blender.
+Blend until you get a creamy sauce.
+Adjust the salt.

-- Heat the chicken in the sauce, adjust the consistency with the evaporated milk or with chicken broth.
+- Heat the chicken in the sauce, and adjust the consistency with the evaporated milk or chicken broth.

-- Serve hot, garnish with the hard-boiled egg slices and black olives.
+- Serve hot.
+Garnish with hard-boiled egg slices and black olives.

 Recipe adapted from the Peruvian cookbook by Emilio Peschiera.

 - Category: Savory

 - Serving Size:

 - Sodium: 1054.1 mg